cleanmedia/cleanwall/README.md

 * Push power button and then DEL or ESC to enter the Board Firmware (EFI)
    * Advanced > CSM > enable CSM and use all Legacy
    * choose boot order to enable USB first
+   * may look different on newer engines (see readme-hardware.md about UEFI for details)
 * Boot
 * Choose "Install" to use the text based installer
 * Follow more or less the mentioned tutorial with the following exceptions: